cpmech/laclib/README.md

 sudo apt-get install liblapacke-dev
 ```

-### Installation: optmized code for your application
+### Installing an optimized code for your application

-To compile and copy the header files to `/usr/local/include/laclib` and the library files to `/usr/local/lib`, execute:
+To compile and install the header files in `/usr/local/include/laclib` and the library files in `/usr/local/lib`, execute:

 ```bash
 ./install.bash
 ```

-### Compilation; e.g. for debugging laclib
+### Developing and debugging Laclib

 Execute: